Scholarships for 2017 Summer Sessions

 Eta Sigma Phi Summer Scholarship for the ASCSA Summer Sessions

 Members and alumni of Eta Sigma Phi who have received a Bachelor's Degree within eight years prior to application (or shall have received it by June 1st of the current year) and who have not received a doctoral degree are eligible to apply for this scholarship.
-In selecting the winner, the committee will give attention to the quality of the applicant's work in Greek and Latin, intention to teach at a secondary or college level, and contribution to the activities of Eta Sigma Phi at the local and national levels.
-Amount $2,500 for ASCSA fees and an additional stipend toward travel expenses (ASCSA pays half of all fees, $2,500).
-Deadline: February 1, 2015.
+In selecting the recipient, the committee will give attention to the quality of the applicant's work in Greek and Latin, intention to teach at a secondary or college level, and contribution to the activities of Eta Sigma Phi at the local and national levels.
+Eta Sigma Phi covers one-half of ASCSA Summer Session fees ($2,450) and an additional stipend toward travel expenses; ASCSA pays the other half of fees ($2,450).

 New York Classical Club ASCSA Summer Session Scholarship

-This is a special opportunity for NYCC Club members to win a scholarship of $6,000 toward the cost of study in the summer session of the American School of Classical Studies at Athens.
-All members in the third consecutive year of paid membership in the Club are eligible to apply for the award, although preference will be given to secondary school teachers and graduate students.
-Deadline: January 15, 2015.
+This is a special opportunity for NYCC Club members to win a scholarship toward the cost of study in the summer session of the American School of Classical Studies at Athens.
+All members in the second consecutive year of paid membership in the Club are eligible to apply for the award, although preference will be given to secondary school teachers and graduate students.
+Details to be announced.

-Interested individuals should obtain applications from the American School, complete them, and send three copies of all application materials by January 15, 2015 to:
+Interested individuals should obtain applications from the American School, complete them, and send three copies of all application materials to:

 E. Adelaide Hahn Scholarships of the Classical Association of the Atlantic States

-In honor of E. Adelaide Hahn, one or two awards of up to $10,000 will be made in the spring toward the cost of study in the summer session of the American School of Classical Studies at Athens or the American Academy in Rome.
+In honor of E. Adelaide Hahn, one or two tuition awards of up to $5000 will be made toward the cost of study in the summer session of the American School of Classical Studies at Athens or the American Academy in Rome.
 Applicants must be current CAAS members at the time of application.
 Preference will be given to members with longevity, pre-college teachers, graduate students, and those who have not previously received this award, with priority given to those who live and work in the CAAS region.
-Applicants who receive the Fulbright cannot receive the Hahn; applicants can receive up to $5,000 if they have been given another award.
-Scholarship winners are expected to report on their summer study at the CAAS annual meeting in October.
-For further information, please see the CAAS website (www.caas-cw.org) or contact Jennifer Larson, Chair of the Hahn Scholarship Committee, at firstname.lastname@example.org.

-• a cover letter that includes a list of all sources from which you are seeking funding
+• A cover letter that includes a commitment to report on your experience at the October 2017 annual meeting of CAAS plus a list of other sources from which you are seeking funding

 Semple Award of the Classical Association of the Middle West and South

-Members of CAMWS who are either graduate students in a degree-granting program in Classics in the CAMWS territory or secondary school Greek or Latin teachers in the CAMWS territory are eligible to apply for this scholarship.
+The Semple Award is a fellowship for attending the Summer Session of the American School of Classical Studies at Athens.
+Members of CAMWS who are either graduate students in a degree-granting program in Classics in the CAMWS territory or elementary or secondary school Greek or Latin teachers in the CAMWS territory are eligible to apply for this scholarship.
+Award amounts will be applied toward and up to the program's cost of tuition, room, and board (airfare excluded).

-Application materials can be sent electronically to email@example.com.
-The application form is available at http://www.camws.org/awards/sgb.php.
+The online application form is available at http://www.camws.org/awards/sgb.php.

 ASCSA, The Charles M. Edwards Scholarship